Hurricane Cleo: Southeast United States

 Heavy rains spread up along the Georgia coast into the Carolinas and southern Virginia in association with the weakening tropical storm.
 Interaction with a frontal boundary to its north led to significant rains across extreme southeast Virginia to the left of its track exceeding 14 in in the Norfolk metropolitan area.
 This helped lead to double the average rainfall for the month of September for southeast Virginia.
 Seven tornadoes were reported within South Carolina, while North Carolina witnessed three tornado touchdowns.

 Retirement

-The name Cleo was retired and will never be used for an Atlantic hurricane again; this name was replaced by Candy in 1968.
+The name Cleo was later retired by the Weather Bureau.
+It was replaced with Candy for the 1968 season.

-Lasting impact
+Aftermath

 After surviving Cleo's wrath in the Bahamas, a survivor came up with the idea of a floating hospital designed to help out areas after a catastrophe.
 A husband-wife pair who survived Cleo bought a retired luxury liner for such a purpose 14 years later, and it was put into service in 1982.
 Virginia Beach, Virginia fought to build a drainage canal to help drain the Lynnhaven flood zone after Cleo's flooding rains struck the region.
 Over the objection of those in North Carolina, the canal was built.
 The result of the creation of this canal was an increase in salinity of nearly fivefold from pre-canal levels, which decimated aquatic vegetation in Currituck Sound by 1998.
 As a result, black bass disappeared from Currituck Sound.